Building a Strong Tech Team on a Limited Budget

 In a startup, every hire is a high-stakes decision.
 You don't get multiple shots.
 One wrong hire can stall product development, disrupt team dynamics, and drain precious investor capital.
 That's why building a tech team isn't just about filling roles; it's about strategic tech talent sourcing.

-This is where the recruitment challenges in India become especially glaring.
-Traditional hiring pipelines often don’t cater to the speed, agility, and versatility required by early-stage companies.
-Startups don’t just need skilled developers; they need people who can thrive in ambiguity, iterate fast, and wear multiple hats.
+The recruitment challenges in India become especially glaring in this context.
+Traditional hiring pipelines often don't cater to the speed, agility, and versatility required by early-stage companies.
+Startups don't just need skilled developers; they need people who can:

 To safeguard limited resources and maximize return on every hire, founders must adopt a mindset of strategic tech hiring for startups; one that prioritizes impact, adaptability, and long-term alignment over short-term fixes.